petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 calkit runenv -- blockMesh -help
 ```

-This is great.
-We didn't need to install OpenFOAM, and neither will our
+Now we're good to go.
-collaborators.
+We didn't need to install OpenFOAM, and neither will our collaborators.
 We're now ready to start setting up the cases.

 ## Adding the simulation runs to the pipeline